 Bajo Almanzora seawater desalination plant is located near the Almanzora River creek in Cuevas de Almanzora, an administrative district located in the Spanish state of Almeria.
-The desalination project represents an investment of approximately $100m, one-third of which was co-funded by the European Union.

-The project was developed by Aguas de las Cuencas Mediterraneas (Acuamed), a state-owned company that manages all public works in the water sector.
+The project was developed by Aguas de las Cuencas Mediterraneas (Acuamed), a state-owned company that manages all public works in the local water sector.

 Seawater desalination plant capacity

 The desalination project has been developed to provide eastern Almeria with a new source of potable water supplies and meet irrigation needs in the region.
-The plant is estimated to irrigate more than 12,000ha of high yielding agricultural land.
+The plant is estimated to irrigate more than 12,000ha of high-yielding agricultural land.

-The Bajo Almanzora desalination plant will be connected to the Carboneras desalination plant which is capable of producing 15 cubic hectometres per annum.
+The Bajo Almanzora desalination plant will be connected to the Carboneras desalination plant, which is capable of producing 15 cubic hectometres per annum.

 Bajo Almanzora facility details